SteamLUG/neovim-shownoter/README.md

 Functionality improves on the [web-based](https://steamlug.org/transcriberer) editor, [Transcriberer](https://github.com/SteamLUG/transcriberer).
-Besides the audio playback controls, neovim-shownoter's enhanced feature set includes:
+Besides the standard audio playback controls, neovim-shownoter's enhanced feature set
+includes:

+* Syntax highlighting.

 * Always adding timestamps to the beginning of the line, instead of at the cursor position.
 If a timestamp is already present, it is replaced.

-* Seeking the audio to the timestamp on the current line.
+* A keybinding for seeking the audio to the timestamp on the current line.

 * Automatic loading of local audio files.

+* Work on locally stored shownotes, as opposed to copying and pasting text to and from a web browser.

 * Support for customizing keybindings (see available [commands](#commands)).
 You can even set the increments used for audio adjustments (skipping, changing